 Syndrome d'Eisenmenger: Etiology and Pathophysiology

-Syndrome d'Eisenmenger, a rare and life-threatening condition, arises from uncorrected congenital heart defects (CHDs) that lead to pulmonary arterial hypertension (HAP).
+Syndrome d'Eisenmenger, a rare and life-threatening condition, arises from uncorrected congenital heart defects (CHDs) that lead to pulmonary arterial hypertension (PAH).
 In this syndrome, increased pulmonary blood flow causes irreversible changes in the pulmonary vasculature, resulting in elevated pulmonary vascular resistance and right-sided heart failure.
 Understanding the etiology and pathophysiology of Eisenmenger syndrome is crucial for developing effective treatment strategies.

 Thérapie par cellules souches: Une nouvelle approche